-Green returned to replace understudy Alex McCarthy in goal for QPR, while Vargas replaced Nedum Onuoha and his compatriot Mauricio Isla reverted to right-back as the ex-Manchester City defender sat out with hamstring trouble.
+Rob Green returned to replace understudy Alex McCarthy in goal for QPR, while Vargas replaced Nedum Onuoha and his compatriot Mauricio Isla reverted to right back as the ex-Manchester City defender sat out with hamstring trouble.

-An ankle injury to Alan Hutton meant a first appearance of the season for Villa right-back Matt Lowton - one of four changes made by manager Paul Lambert following their 3-0 loss to Everton.
+An ankle injury to Alan Hutton meant a first appearance of the season for Villa right back Matt Lowton - one of four changes made by manager Paul Lambert following a 3-0 loss to Everton.

 Villa made the most impressive start, with Green doing well to get behind powerfully struck efforts from Ashley Westwood and recalled fellow midfielder Carlos Sanchez.

-The QPR backline were kept busy as Christian Benteke saw a header sail narrowly wide before Green had to be sharp to deny Andreas Weimann and Yun Suk-young produced a timely 34th-minute block to deny the Austria forward.
+The QPR back line was kept busy as Benteke saw a header sail narrowly wide before Green had to be sharp to deny Andreas Weimann and Yun Suk-young produced a timely 34th-minute block to deny the Austria forward.